-BlockFi is a cryptocurrency lending platform that allows you to earn interest on Bitcoin (BTC), Ethereum (ETH), and six other cryptocurrencies.
+BlockFi is a cryptocurrency lending platform that allows you to earn interest on Bitcoin (BTC) 12 other cryptocurrencies.
 It also provides cash loans (backed by your crypto holdings) and allows you to trade cryptocurrency.

-It gives you up to 8.6% APY on your cryptocurrency savings – with no minimum deposit, no lock-in period, and no hidden fees.
+It gives you up to 9.5% APY on some cryptocurrencies – with no minimum deposit, no lock-in period, and no hidden fees.

 It’s quick and painless to get verified and super-easy to use too.
 Just deposit your cryptocurrency and you’ll automatically start earning interest on it.

-But with BlockFi, it’s possible to earn much better interest than this on your cryptocurrency balances.
-It also provides crypto-backed loans and allows you to trade cryptocurrencies.
+But with BlockFi, it’s now possible to earn MUCH better interest than this on your cryptocurrency balances.

 Check out this BlockFi review where I cover all this (and more).

 Advantages & Disadvantages

 - Earn up to 9.5% APY on your cryptocurrency deposits.